microdotblog/indie-microblogging/Introduction/The way forward.md

 It is daunting to create a new microblog platform — to compete with Twitter and Facebook, to go up against more established companies with better funding — and creating a new social network from scratch usually does not work.
 The huge platforms are [super-aggregators][3], ad-based with little cost to acquire content or scale, and difficult to compete with network effects.

-For years many developers have wanted an alternative but not been able to get mainstream traction.
+For years many developers have wanted an alternative but have not been able to get mainstream traction.
 Developers and entrepreneurs with the best intentions, great talent, and a larger team than we have for Micro.blog.

 So to flip the iceberg, we must start with a simpler goal: encourage more people to blog.
 We must play the long game, building deliberately so that the foundation will last for years.